easybuilders/easybuild/docs/Hooks.rst

   def pre_configure_hook(self, *args, **kwargs):
       ...

-In hooks, you have access to the full functionality provided by the EasyBuild framework, so do ``import`` from ``easybuild.tools.*`` (or other ``easybuild.*`` namespaces) to leverage those functions.
+In hooks you have access to the full functionality provided by the EasyBuild framework, so do ``import`` from ``easybuild.tools.*`` (or other ``easybuild.*`` namespaces) to leverage those functions.